JeffGiroux/f5_terraform/GCP/Standalone/README.md

 In order to pass traffic from your clients to the servers through the BIG-IP system, you must create a virtual server on the BIG-IP VE.
 In this template, the AS3 declaration creates 2 VIPs: one for public internet facing, and one for private internal usage.
 It is preconfigured as an example.

 In this template, the Google public IP address is associated with the active BIG-IP device NIC0.
-The address is associated with a [Google Forwarding Rule](https://cloud.google.com/load-balancing/docs/forwarding-rule-concepts), and this IP address will be the same IP you see as a virtual server on the BIG-IP.
+The address is created with a [Google Forwarding Rule](https://cloud.google.com/load-balancing/docs/forwarding-rule-concepts), and this IP address will be the same IP you see as a virtual server on the BIG-IP.

 ***Note:*** These next steps illustrate the manual way in the GUI to create a virtual server
 1. Open the BIG-IP VE Configuration utility